The Jameel Education Foundation UK

 For universities seeking to understand what the foundation values in partnerships:

 Geographic Focus: The foundation's stated aim is “to initiate and invigorate education, research and wealth creation in the Middle East, North Africa and developing countries.”
-Programs must demonstrate clear benefit to students from these regions.
+Programmes must demonstrate clear benefit to students from these regions.

 Academic Excellence: All existing partnerships are with highly-ranked research universities.
 The foundation explicitly states scholarships are "awarded on the basis of academic excellence, research potential, and the potential for the research to contribute to the future development of the scholar's home country or region."

-Developmental Impact: The foundation emphasizes that "only research projects with relevance for the development of the applicant's home country will be considered for funding.“ Following the Arab Spring, founder Yousef Jameel specifically decided to ”help develop a new generation of highly qualified leaders in Egypt."
+Developmental Impact: The foundation emphasises that "only research projects with relevance for the development of the applicant's home country will be considered for funding.“ Following the Arab Spring, founder Yousef Jameel specifically decided to ”help develop a new generation of highly qualified leaders in Egypt."

 Key Takeaways for Grant Writers